tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 Tomcat 8 is now End of Life.
 As such, we no longer support it via repo as we have released all we will for tomcat8.
 Please use our downloads and/or checkout project before removal was performed at [bf0d9a2](https://github.com/tomcat-slf4j-logback/tomcat-slf4j-logback/commit/bf0d9a2b4af6502306ab0faa8eb7d0327a494f97).

+Tomcat 8.5 is now End of Life.
+As such, we no longer support it via repo as we have released all we will for tomcat85.
+Please use our downloads and/or clone project module for tomcat85 to [build](https://github.com/tomcat-slf4j-logback/tomcat85-slf4j-logback).

 ## Java Support ##

-Java 7 through 16 is supported.
+Java 7 through 23 is supported.

 ## RELEASES ##